 - For other step-by-step guides on troubleshooting software, check out our Fix section.

 By using any virtualization software, your PC will run two operating systems simultaneously.
-An Operating system not found error is displayed when the BIOS is unable to find an operating system on a hard drive to boot from.

 In the following lines, you will find a handy solution to solve this annoying error.

 How do I fix the VMware Operating System not found error?

 1. Boot up sequence fails with error: Operating System not found

 If an error message appears when you are trying to install an OS file on VMware, you definitely have to verify if the ISO is bootable.

 If you don’t know how to do that, don’t worry.
 We’ve prepared this simple guide below to help you get through the process.

 2. Specify to VMware that you’re using a physical drive